laoban-dev/laoban/code/modules/laoban/README.md

 * Easy to have scripts execute in multiple packages simultaneously
 * Scripts execute in the 'right order' if there are dependencies between packages. (for example compilation needs the dependencies to be compiled first)
 * With 'guards' as some scripts aren't suitable for all packages
-* Maintains a 'status' across all packages, so tat you can see which packages have not compiled, tested or published successfully
+* Maintains a 'status' across all packages, so that you can see which packages have not compiled, tested or published successfully
 * Excellent logging of the scripts (you can easily find the log for 'this command' executed at 'this time' in 'this package')

 ## Easy publishing of packages